ftes/dcon-elixir/index.md

 ### How would You create such a system?
 - What building blocks would you need?
     - Especially given the hardware constraints we've imposed
-- TODO: Comment on LinkedIn
-- TODO: note/idea-sharing app (self built?)
+- TODO: Comment in the app itself -> build bulleting board